snootched/cb-lcars/README.md

 ### What is this?

-Being a huge trekkie, and avid home assistant user, when I came across the amazing [ha-lcars theme](https://github.com/th3jesta/ha-lcars) I was intrigued.
+Being a huge [trekkie|trekker] and avid home assistant user, when I came across the amazing [ha-lcars theme](https://github.com/th3jesta/ha-lcars) I was intrigued.
 After spending some time playing with this theme and working on some dashboards - I was hooked.
 I wanted to make a full LCARS tablet interface for my home.

 Re-watching Picard at the time - and drooling over the new LCARS interfaces in season 3 - I decided that I really wanted that look for my dashboards.

-Using the ha-lcars theme as the foundation - work began to expand on it and to try and build a library of highly configurable controls - in the style of the new LCARS.
+Using the ha-lcars theme as the foundation - work began to try and build a library of highly configurable controls - attempting to achieve the style of the new LCARS.

-As I don't have much (any?) experience with web/css stuff - it was decided to build this using existing custom cards - using [custom-button-card](https://github.com/custom-cards/button-card) as the foundation.
+As I don't have much (any?) experience with web/css stuff - it was decided to build this using existing cards if possible - and using [custom-button-card](https://github.com/custom-cards/button-card) as the foundation.

 There are probably way better ways of doing things - open to any and all suggestions.
-This is a learning project for me - so as I learn new techniques or ways of doing stuff, I'm going back and revamping.
+This is a learning project for me - so as I learn new techniques, ways of doing stuff, or just plain change my mind about something - I'm going back and revamping it.

 ### What it isn't...